pactflow/docs.pactflow.io/docs/permissions/predefined-roles.md

 The Pactflow application comes with the following predefined roles.
 Each role is assigned a collection of [permissions](./permissions).

+Modification of role/permission/user assignments is not yet supported, but will be released soon.
+See the [Pactflow Roadmap](https://github.com/pactflow/roadmap/projects/1) for more information.

 ## Administrator

 The user who signed up for the Pactflow tenant will be assigned the Administrator role.
 They are then able to assign the Administrator role to other users.